We often field questions from people asking how to divorce in Oregon.

 STANDARD DIVORCE

-If your case does not meet the requirements for summary dissolution, you will have to follow a more traditional path and file to divorce in Oregon.
+If your case does not meet the summary dissolution requirement, you must follow a more traditional path to divorce in Oregon.
 What you need to file varies depending on the circumstances.

 Couples without children need to fill out the following forms: